OWASP/passfault-docker-template/README.md

 # OWASP Passfault: Do Passwords Better!

-This image lets you extend the OWASP Passfault docker image with your own custom wordlists, and an auto-generated, sign-signed certificate for TLS encrypted traffic.
+This image lets you extend the OWASP Passfault docker image with your own custom wordlists, and with an auto-generated self-signed certificate for TLS encrypted traffic.

 ## Custom wordlists
 Put custom wordlists in the `wordlists` directory.
 We recommend the excellent CeWL tool for crawling a domain and generating a domain specific wordlist. https://digi.ninja/projects/cewl.php